James Dyson Award

+The James Dyson Award is an international student design award in the fields of product design, industrial design and engineering.

+Description

-The James Dyson Award is an international student design award that challenges young people to, "design something that solves a problem".
-The contest is open to university level students (or recent graduates) in the fields of product design, industrial design and engineering.
-The award is run by the James Dyson Foundation, James Dyson’s charitable trust, as part of its mission to get young people excited about design engineering.
+The James Dyson Award is open to university level students (or recent graduates) and rewards those who "design something that solves a problem".
+The award is run by the James Dyson Foundation, James Dyson’s charitable trust, as part of its mission to get young people involved in design engineering.